 To provide good quality dental care for every horse requires many things.
 A thorough examination alone needs various gags, lighting, special mirrors, dental probes and often sedation, not to mention knowledge and ability.
-A vast array of equipment and know-how are then required for the correct treatment to have your horse feeling good and performing at their best.
+A vast array of equipment and expertise is required to diagnose the correct treatment so as to have your horse feeling good and performing at their best.

-In our practice we decided many years ago to invest in the right equipment and training to provide a high quality equine dental service for all horses.
+In our practice we decided many years ago we would provide a high quality equine dental service for horses and so we invested in high quality equipment and training.
 This includes completion and certification by Dr. Oliver Liyou of 3 Equine Dentistry courses.

-WHAT ARE THE COSTS & BENIFITS OF GOOD DENTAL CARE TO YOU & YOUR HORSE?
+WHAT ARE THE COSTS AND BENEFITS OF GOOD DENTAL CARE FOR YOU AND YOUR HORSE?

-- No Pain- Many dental problems quickly become painful either while chewing or being ridden
+- Little or no pain – Many dental problems quickly become painful either while chewing or being ridden

-- Less dropping of food- Many horses with dental issues will drop a lot of food onto the ground, which may be good for the local bird population, but not for your horse or your wallet.
+- Less food wasted – Many horses with dental issues will drop a lot of food onto the ground, which may be good for the local bird and rat population, but not for your horse or your wallet.

-- Longer life- As with people, there is a strong correlation between good teeth and long life.
+- Longer lifespan – As with people, there is a strong correlation between good teeth and a longer lifespan.

 problems, advanced gum disease and tooth loss in older horses with regular preventative dentistry throughout their lives.
 Like us brushing our teeth.
 However, in some older horses, problems do occur and we can certainly address these to improve their lot.